What Is the 10/40 Window

 What Is the 10/40 Window?

 What is the 10/40 window?
 Inside this window, we find three of the world’s dominant religions—Islam and two traditional Asian religions.
 Islam prevails in the Middle East and northern Africa, while traditional Asian religions are prevalent in South Asia and near the center of the window.
+The window includes the majority of the world’s Muslims, Hindus, and followers of other Asian faiths.
 There are also large populations of Atheists and non-religious people inside the window.

 GFA World is committed to bringing physical and spiritual help to several countries in the 10/40 window.
 Through local churches and missionaries, GFA is transforming communities through the love of Jesus Christ.